wincent/base16-nvim/README.md

 ## Update procedure

-In to always be testing the latest and greatest version of these color schemes, I add this repo as a submodule to [my dotfiles repository](https://github.com/wincent/wincent), and work out of there.
+In order to always be testing the latest and greatest version of these color schemes, I add this repo as a submodule to [my dotfiles repository](https://github.com/wincent/wincent), and work out of there.
 [The script for actually rebuilding schemes](https://github.com/wincent/wincent/blob/main/support/base16-builder.rb) is stored in the superproject.

 ### Tracking upstream template updates